mrrfv/open-android-backup/README.md

 - Create a desktop GUI for newcomers (using Flutter maybe?)
 - Improve mobile app by fixing bugs and making it more appealing
 - Clean up the code
+- Migrate companion app to the Storage Access Framework API for forward compatibility (waiting for Flutter packages providing this functionality to become stable).

 ## License